 Regardless, we rolled up our sleeves and within three months, the page ranked on the first page of search results for their target keyword.

 Why does this matter?
 For ecommerce sites, category pages are a crucial part of their buyer’s journey.
-Similar to a brick-and-mortar store where similar objects are grouped together, category pages organize a site for easier searching.
+Just like a brick-and-mortar store where similar items are grouped together, category pages organize a site for easier searching.
 Customers use category pages to navigate your site and discover products.

 Since category pages are broader search terms, they’ll have much higher search volume than specific products.
 This presents one of the biggest opportunities for an ecommerce company to earn traffic for non-brand keywords.
 Driving more qualified traffic can increase conversions, and can also improve your paid media opportunities to retarget these visitors.